MarcellinoAcel/VLM_license_plate_number/README.md

   </tr>
 </table>

-it deosn't have to look like table above but it should be like
+it doesn't have to look like table above but it should be like
 ```bash
 image,ground_truth,prediction,CER_score
 test001_1.jpg,B9140BCD,B9140BCD,0.00%